Stateware/Dav3i/doc/FrontEndArchitecture.md

 **loading script** refers to the front end script in loading_script.js which loads the lookup table, draws the map, and initializes the dynamically generated portions of the UI.

-**UI script** refers to dynamic_markup.js, which is used to drive tab selection and UI elements which require javascript (excluding third party APIs, which have their own UI scripts).
+**UI script** refers to dynamic_markup.js, which is used to drive dropdown selection and UI elements which require javascript (excluding third party APIs, which have their own UI scripts).

-###0.1.3 : Identifiers
+### 0.1.3 : Identifiers

 **CC2** refers to a unique 2 character code used to refer to a region.